 I’ve been really busy with work and am having some great wins.
 You would be very proud.

-We are doing really well considering.
+As a family of three, we are doing really well considering.
 Everyone is supporting the kids and me to a level I could never forecast.
 We’re off on another road trip tomorrow.
 The front passenger seat empty but our hearts and minds full of the reason the three of us are together as a tight little team, the reason being YOU!

 I wrote this post with tears on my traditionally arid cheeks 😢, struggling to see the words i was typing on the screen.
 Time has moved so quickly this year but it feels like an eternity.
 Six months is so fast in the scheme of things but so slow when an endless pit of anguish fails to repair.
 Such a juxtaposition of time.